-- 19. To be called to speak a Member must be seated within the formal limits of the Chamber (the Chair does not call Members sitting on the crossbenches below the bar). - 20.
-Members should face the Chair when addressing the House.
-It is discourteous to turn one's back to the Chair.
-It also means that words may be lost.
-The television cameras and microphones covering proceedings for broadcast have been placed to give the clearest coverage of Members whilst addressing the House through the Chair, and the Official Report (Hansard) relies on the feed from these microphones to record what is said accurately.
-This applies equally to those speaking from the Despatch Box.
+- 18. To be called to speak you must be seated within the formal limits of the Chamber (the Chair does not call Members sitting on the cross-benches below the bar). - 19.
+You should face the Chair when addressing the House.
+It is discourteous to turn your back on the Chair.
+It also means your words may be lost.
+The television cameras and microphones covering proceedings for broadcast have been placed to give the clearest coverage of Members whilst addressing the House through the Chair, and the Official Report (Hansard) relies on the feed from these microphones to record what you say accurately.